braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 {% endtabs %}

 ### Content Cards in a Message Center
 Content Cards can be used in a message center format where each message is its own card.
-Each one can contain additional key-value pairs that power on-click UI/UX.
+Each card contains additional key-value pairs that power on-click UI/UX.
 {% include video.html id="ZpXvjca9KyY" align="center" %}

 {% tabs %}